bonitasoft/bonita-doc/md/active-directory-or-ldap-authentication.md

 **Note:** all configuration files are case sensitive.
 You can find more examples in the [JAAS configuration files examples](#examples) section of this page.

-##### **JBoss**
+##### **Wildfly**

-Edit the `<JBOSS_HOME>/standalone/configuration/standalone.xml` file to specify the configuration.
+Edit the `<WILDFLY_HOME>/standalone/configuration/standalone.xml` file to specify the configuration.
 Use HTML encoding for any strings in the configuration (for example, a space character is written as %20).

-Add the Bonita BPM login context using the JBoss specific syntax just before the `</security-domains>` tag.
+Add the Bonita BPM login context using the Wildfly specific syntax just before the `</security-domains>` tag.
 Note that `security-domain-name` is in fact the JAAS login context name (e.g. Bonita BPM).

 The following example is for a tenant with id 1:
 ```xml